UCN-Programming3-Course-v2/ClientManager-solution/README.md

 # Client Manager Application (Exercise 1)

-In this exercise you will work in a Visual Studio solution where a big part of it already is implemented.
+In this exercise you worked on a Visual Studio solution where a big part of it already was implemented.

-## Scenario
-You are working as a software developer and your team is developing an application that can manage customer database.
-You are given the task to implement the database operations in the application layer.

-You must implement the CRUD methods in the Data Access Layer (DAL).
+You were given the task to implement the database operations in the application layer and now you should have implemented the CRUD methods in the Data Access Layer (DAL).

 It is implemented using the abstract factory pattern and you must comply with that.

 **HINT!** The methods that you must implement are marked with a TODO comment

-**NOTE!** The database is not designed nor implemented yet.
-You must start with creating it and add a table where you can store the customer information.
-Look at the Customer class to get an idea of the structure.
+The task can be solved with a single table in the database that should look something like this:

+CREATE TABLE Customers(
+  Id int primary key identity(1,1) not null,
+  Firstname nvarchar(50) not null,
+  Lastname nvarchar(50) not null,
+  Address nvarchar(50) not null,
+  Zip char(6),
+  City nvarchar(50),
+  Phone char(12),
+  Email nvarchar(128)
+)